 Reading the Mystics

-Come reflect on the work of Christian Mystics
+Come reflect on the work of Christian Mystics in our worship space.

 “The mystic is not somebody who says, ‘Look what I’ve experienced.
 Look what I’ve achieved.’
 The mystic is the one who says, ‘Look what love has done to me.’” -James Finley